 During this time she also attempted two films Yeh Nazdeekiyan and Rang Birangi to explore new avenues as an actress.
 And to her credit, she scored in both – as the other woman in the former who moves in with her married lover and as the neglected wife of Amol Palekar in the latter, displaying a fine sense of comic timing.

-In the mid 80s a mentally disturbed Babi suddenly took off again, this time leaving an Industry that never forgave her for just upping and leaving like that.
-She was never treated as part of the Film Industry thereafter and shunned even when she returned in 1990.
+In the mid 1980s, a mentally disturbed Babi suddenly took off again, this time leaving an industry that never forgave her for just upping and leaving like that.
+She was never treated as part of the Film industry thereafter and shunned even when she returned in 1990.
 She looked all bloated and came up with all sorts of accusations against Bachchan for trying to kill her and claiming she had solid evidence of Sanjay Dutt’s involvement in the Bombay Bomb Blasts of 1993.
 She even said that the Bhuj earthquake was caused as an intended attack by inducing implosions under the earth’s surface beneath her home state of Gujarat.
 She had, it seemed, lost her mind completely.
 But rather then anyone coming forward to help her, she was just mercilessly ridiculed and laughed at.

-A botched attempt at a career in Interior Decoration saw her isolate herself totally from the world and she was found dead in her apartment on January 22, 2005.
+A not-so successful attempt at a career in Interior Decoration saw her isolate herself totally from the world and she was found dead in her apartment on January 22, 2005.
 In fact, her death only came to be noticed when the milkman of her building alerted the building secretary that her milk and newspapers were unclaimed for two days.
 The police opened the door and found her dead.
 She was found to be diabetic and her neglect of herself had led her to having gangrene on her foot.
 Her funeral was sparsely attended with hardly anyone from the Film Industry attending.